adkinsrs/sadkins_site/misc.md

 * May 14 - The End of Everything (Astrophysically Speaking) - Katie Mack
 * May 31 - Preacher: Book 6 - Garth Ennies and Steve Dillon
   * This one is issues 55-66 and special Tall in the Saddle
+* June 21 - The Boys in the Boat: Nine Americans and Their Epic Quest for Gold at the 1936 Berlin Olympics - Daniel James Brown

 ## 2025